escobard/share/documentation/ui.md

 # UI

+## Introduction

 The main criteria of the UI layer is to control the user experience directing the user to use the Share service.

-To accomplish this, a slick and modern UI layout will be adapted, similar to https://alice.si/
+Ideally in a completed product, a slick and modern UI layout will be adapted, similar to https://alice.si/

+## Usage - Expanded

+The donor must fill out the make donation form with a valid `public and private address`, and an ethereum amount.

+The product then delivers a `donationId` upon the transactions' success.

+This `donationId` can be used to fetch the `donationReceipt` by using the fetch donation form by providing the `donor's public address and the donationId`.

-## Usage - Create React App
+### Development - Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).